tijo-thomaz/port-ninja/README.md

-# PortNinja (PortKiller)
+# port-ninja (PortKiller)

-PortNinja is a powerful cross-platform command-line tool to terminate processes listening on specified ports.
+port-ninja is a powerful cross-platform command-line tool to terminate processes listening on specified ports.
 It helps developers and system administrators manage and free up ports effectively.

 ## Features